HaoZeke/gasSweetening-Report/report/md/03_LitRev-part.md

 Froth Height

-:   To predict the height of “aerated” liquid on the plate, and the height of froth in the downcomer, some means of estimating the froth density is required.
-The density of the “aerated” liquid will normally be between 0.4 to 0.7 times that of the clear liquid.
+:   To predict the height of "aerated" liquid on the plate, and the height of froth in the downcomer, some means of estimating the froth density is required.
+The density of the "aerated" liquid will normally be between 0.4 to 0.7 times that of the clear liquid.
 For design purposes it is usually satisfactory to assume an average value of 0.5 of the liquid density.
-This value is also taken as the mean density of the fluid in the downcomer, which means that for safe design the clear liquid backup, calculated from equation @eq:misery, should not exceed half the plate spacing lt, to avoid flooding.
+This value is also taken as the mean density of the fluid in the downcomer, which means that for safe design the clear liquid backup, calculated from equation @eq:misery, should not exceed half the plate spacing, to avoid flooding.
 Allowing for the weir height:
 $$h_b \leq \frac{1}{2}(l_t+h_w) $$